A "massive band" is reuniting in the morning – could it be Genesis?

-Genesis are rumoured to be announcing a live comeback tomorrow morning (March 4), some 13 years after their final show took place.
+Genesis are reported to be announcing a live UK comeback tomorrow morning (March 4), some 13 years after their final show took place.

 - Read More: In Defence Of Phil Collins…